dancorl/felix-assiris/README.md

 Otherwise, the addressing modes, the organisation of the memory and memory management seem to be the same.

 The Felix was the only computer available in Romania in the seventies and early eighties.
-Romania was socialist country from the Warsaw treaty and there were no private enterprises.
+Romania was a socialist country from the Warsaw treaty and there were no private enterprises.
 The Felixes were to be found in state enterprises and institutions, including 'county computation centers' and could not be purchesed independently.
 Their unreability was legendary.
 However, they allowed the introduction of computer programming and education curricula relying